Are IRAs insured?

 What investment options are available for IRAs?

 Alaska USA Federal Credit Union offers insured Traditional and Roth IRAs, both available with variable (IRA savings) or fixed (IRA certificates) rates.
-Alaska USA Trust Company offers a variety of investments for Traditional and Roth IRAs; however, these accounts are not insured or guaranteed and may lose value.

 What is the age requirement to establish an IRA?